Showing posts with label plants. Show all posts

 Mushrooms

-On the birding trail, we could hear a woodpecker but could never spot him.
+On the birding trail, we could hear a woodpecker but could never spot it.
 The trail ended at the overlook, but several of us walked a little further across a couple of creeks.
 It was a great day for hiking.

 We saw some blooming Indian Heliotrope, an annual hirsute plant that is a common weed in waste places and settled areas.
 Widely used in native medicines.